 In 2011, the Nyandeni Local Municipality had 33.8% or 20 820 formal dwelling units, and 39 815 traditional dwelling units which translates to 64.6% of the total dwelling units in Nyandeni Local Municipality.
 Nyandeni Local Municipality only has 397 informal dwellings units.
 When comparing the Nyandeni Local Municipality with the other local municipalities within the O.R.
 Tambo District Municipality, it is seen that the Nyandeni Local Municipality has the second highest number of dwelling units.
-The King SabataDalindyebo Local Municipality has the highest number of dwelling units with a total of 105 241 units.
+The King SabataDalindyebo Local Municipality has the highest number of dwelling units.